 13. Bellver Castle

-One of the most unique monuments of Palma de Mallorca is the Castle of Bellver (Castell de Bellver), a circular fortress from the 14th century. century, which stands on top of a hill in the middle of the woods.
+One of the most unique sights of Palma de Mallorca is the Castle of Bellver (Castell de Bellver), a circular fortress from the 14th century, which stands on top of a hill in the middle of the woods.

 The castle is now home to the Museum of the History of the City with exhibitions ranging from Roman origins to contemporary culture in Palma.
 In addition, from the castle you can enjoy a magnificent view of the surrounding area.